DaveyvanTilburg/AdaptableMapper/README.md

     * IfElseCondition (implements condition, If condition is true, do A, else B)
     * IfOrCondition (implements condition, If 'if' or 'or' is true, return true)
     * ListOfConditions (List of condition)

     * XXXIfAnyInPathCondition (has a path, if path results in any hits returns true)

- * Introduce new module : Translations
+ * Introduce new module : Formatting
-    * XXXSetValueDictionaryTranslation (list of key values, of value on path == key, then write value)
-    * XXXSetValueDateTimeTranslation formatter (interpret input as datetime, and write with given format, make formats preset)
-    * XXXSetValueNumericValue formatter (same as datetime)
+    * XXXSetValueNumericValueFormatting formatter (same as datetime)
-    * SetValueStatic (Hardcodes a value to set)
-    * GetValueStatic (Hardcodes a value to get)

  * Refactor test suite